 - a.
 'Apparel', as defined for the purposes of funding, includes clothing, stickers, or other items considered 'swag' or 'merch'. - b.
 Funding may be used to purchase apparel that is necessary for the function of the organization (i.e. uniforms, dance shoes, costumes, team shirts). - c.
-Funding may be used to purchase apparel for the purpose of 'merch' or 'giveaway' as long as the apparel will be given to general members of the student organization and/or the student body at large in a fair manner. - i.
-A 'fair manner' in this context means that students are given a reasonably equal opportunity to access the apparel, such as first come, first serve, randomized raffle drawing, or sign-up. - d.
-Apparel expenses should not exceed \$35.00 per item. - e.
-It is prohibited to use funding for apparel for only the executive board (e-board) of an organization.
+Funding may be used to purchase apparel for the purpose of promoting a major event or service, or bringing awareness to a cause as long as the following are true: - i.
+The apparel is given out in a fair manner to a wide audience of campus, not just organization members (e.g. first come, first serve, raffle); - ii. the apparel purchased are items that can be visible around campus (e.g. stickers, water bottles, t-shirts); - iii. and the cost per item does not exceed \$15.00.